"For Such A Time As This" (Esther 4:14)

 The issue of death, though unpleasant to think or talk about, is quite relevant to my recent posts on worship, as the Bible makes it clear that death is the result, the just penalty designated by God for idolatry, for the worship of something or someone other than the one true God as the object of our deepest love and the source of our greatest joy (Romans 1:18-32).
 Idolatry is a violation of God’s first and great commandment, a violation the Bible refers to as sin (Exodus 20:1-3) (Matthew 22:36-40) (Luke 4:8).

 Death is a violent intruder into God’s good creation (Genesis 1:31).
 The term death in the Bible means being cut off or separated from.
 I have noted in previous posts that death as defined in the Bible has three aspects to it.
-The first is spiritual death, our being cut off – separated from the glorious life and relationship with God for which we were created (Ephesians 2:1).
-As a result of Adam’s sin, all of mankind come into this world in this condition (Romans 5:12), and to escape it we must be born again by a supernatural work of God the Holy Spirit as noted above.
+The first is what theologians have referred to as spiritual death, defined above as our being cut off – separated from the glorious life and relationship with God for which we were created (Ephesians 2:1).
+As a result of Adam’s sin, all of mankind come into this world in this condition (Romans 5:12), and to escape it we must be born again by a supernatural work of God the Holy Spirit (Ezekiel 36:26-27).

 This is ultimately why mankind as a whole so dreads the day of our physical death, as we are told in Hebrews 9:27 that it is appointed for man once to die (physically) and then the judgement.
 Upon our last heartbeat, our last breath, our soul or spirit man will pass from our body into the presence of the holy, just and righteous God who created us (2 Corinthians 5:8-10).
 He will, at that moment, either joyfully welcome us into His eternal presence in which we will forever know only fullness of joy and pleasures forevermore (John 5:24-25) (Psalm 16:11), or confine us to the place Jesus referred to as Hell, where we will know only the pain, torment and horror of being forsaken by God to His wrath and judgement and the misery of our ongoing sin, forever (Matthew 10:28) (Revelation 14:9-11).